Mango Smoothie

 This post may contain affiliate links.

 Start your day with a fruity and delicious mango smoothie!
-With just three wholesome, kid-friendly ingredients, it’s a budget-friendly drink that your entire family will love!
-Best of all, it’s a snap to make because you can use fresh or frozen mango and banana.
+With just three wholesome ingredients, it’s a budget-friendly drink that your entire family will love!

 Smoothies remind me of happy, easy mornings when my kids were toddlers and they’d fight over who got to push “start” on the blender.

-As a bonus, this tropical drink is dairy free, and made with just three clean ingredients, so it’s great for anyone following a Paleo or Vegan diet, too!
+As a bonus, this tropical drink is dairy free, and easy to make with just three ingredients!

 Why You’ll Love This Recipe